PrestaShop/prestashop.github.io/news/_posts/2021-07-06-responsive-back-office.md

 ### What's next? 🚀

 After the quick wins, it's time for bigger changes!
 The Core team will work on more complex issues, such as tables, that involve breaking changes.

-Now that the Core team have worked on quick wins in the back office, specific topics that are more complex and that involve breaking changes such as tables can be started.
-Usability tests will be performed in order to make sure that the back office is now completely usable.
+Usability tests will be performed in order to make sure that the back office will be completely usable.